 On June 28, 2015, the Company purchased from Great Western Minerals Group Ltd. ("GWMG") its interest in the Red Wine Property for \$20,000.
 GWMG had acquired its approximate 50% interest in the Red Wine Property pursuant to an option agreement between the Company and GWMG dated July 23, 2010.
 Following the acquisition, the Company now owns 100% of the Red Wine Property.
 Although the Company has written-down costs for accounting purposes, the Company still holds the Red Wine Property.
-The Red Wine property is located approximately 100 km north-east of Churchill Falls, Labrador.
-The majority of these claims do not require any expenditure until the year 2022.
+The Red Wine property is located approximately 80 km north-east of Churchill Falls, Labrador.